enaudon/calculator/README.txt

 v2.9 - Implemented property list/expression conversion functionality.
 v3.0 - Implemented error reporting for division by zero.
 Updated documentation
        (ie. this README).
+v3.1 - Improved access of the display's text.

+ACKNOWLEDGEMENTS
+     Thanks to EJ Googins for pointing out encapsulation and access issues with regard to the display and its associated property in v3.0's source code.

 CONTACT INFORMATION
 Enrique S. Naudon